balfieri/study/README.md

-This repository contains a Python3 script called "run" that will test you based on phrases in a text file of your creation.
-It will randomly select phrases and you must type the answers exactly.
+This repository contains a Python3 script called "run" that will test you based on questions from a text file of your creation.
+It will randomly select questions and you must type the answers exactly.

-It has a nice feature where it will re-test the questions that you missed.
+It will re-test the questions that you missed.

 There are a few text files provided for various topics of my interest.
 Feel free to use them or add your own: